ActiveState/documentation-public/content/start/state-tool.md

 weight: 4
 ---

-The State Tool is the command line interface for the ActiveState Platform.
-This quick start is for intermediate or advanced developers who want to get up and running right away.<!--more-->
+This quick start is for intermediate or advanced developers who want to get up and running right away.

-#### 1. Install the State Tool
+### Install the State Tool

 On Linux: